-Failure to follow these indications can causing an explosion, fire, extensive property damage, severe personal injury or death!
+follow these indications can causing an explosion, fire, extensive property damage, severe personal injury or death!

-AUTION:::] Failure to observe this indication may compromise the smooth running of the appliance or cause serious damage to individuals, animals or property.
+observe this indication may compromise the smooth running of the appliance or cause serious damage to individuals, animals or property.

 NOTICE!
 Indicates special instructions on installation, operation, or maintenance that are important but not related to personal injury or property damage.